mglass222/HBReader/README.md

 ## Contributing

 Issues and pull requests welcome!
 Suggestions for improvements:
-- Add difficulty filtering
 - Track which questions have been answered
 - Add a practice mode with scoring
 - Export practice session results
+- Add statistics tracking (accuracy, speed, etc.)
-- Add keyboard shortcuts
+- Add question bookmarking

 ## Credits